Breakpoint based online anomaly detection: Anomaly detection based on breakpoint detection

 However, it would take a lot of time to gather enough data for the training and calibration sets.
 This is the reason why two improvements are suggested.
 The first improvement in the case where the score is stationary across different segments, data for the calibration set can be taken from previous segments.
 For example, suppose the shift occurs in the mean and the score is the $z$-score: $(x-\mu)/\sigma$.

-If the scoring function is robust to the presence of anomalies inside the training set, the training can have anomalies.
+Furthermore, if the scoring function is robust to the presence of anomalies inside the training set, the training can contain little amount of anomalies.
 The whole segment can be used as training set.
 The test set can be part of the training set, using a leave-one-out strategy.
 The segment length required for anomaly detection can thus be further reduced, this constitute the second improvement.
+These set constructions appear throughout Algorithm~\ref{alg:generalise-sbad}.